 “Hendrix was applauded for playing feedback, for instance but I’d like to see him try that on an air guitar.”

-“And Pete Townshend would more than have his work cut out for him,” he explained, as he was taken into custody, “trying to smash one?”
+“And Pete Townshend would more than have his work cut out for him,” he shouted as he was taken away, “trying to smash one?”